deanwampler/spark-scala-tutorial/README.markdown

 <a name="use-jupyter-notebooks"></a>
 ## Using Jupyter Notebooks

 The easiest way to work with this tutorial is to use a [Docker](https://docker.com) image that combines the popular [Jupyter](http://jupyter.org/) notebook environment with all the tools you need to run Spark, including the Scala language.
-It's called the [All Spark Notebook](https://hub.docker.com/r/jupyter/all-spark-notebook/).
+It's called the [all-spark-notebook](https://hub.docker.com/r/jupyter/all-spark-notebook/).
 It bundles [Apache Toree](https://toree.apache.org/) to provide Spark and Scala access.
 The [webpage](https://hub.docker.com/r/jupyter/all-spark-notebook/) for this Docker image discusses useful information like using Python as well as Scala, user authentication topics, running your Spark jobs on clusters, rather than local mode, etc.

 There are other notebook options you might investigate for your needs: